 Motivated applications must be written in Danish, Swedish or Norwegian.
+For the English offered programmes, the application can also be written in English.

 Your motivated application must provide an impression of you as a person, of your maturity and suitability in relation to the programme you are applying for.